Lahari-Haribabu/djangonotes-app/README.md

 ## 🙋‍♀️ Author

 **Lahari Haribabu**
-🚀 Passionate about backend, DevOps, and building scalable applications.
+🚀 Passionate about DevOps, and building scalable applications.
 📬 [Connect on LinkedIn](https://www.linkedin.com/in/lahari-haribabu)

 ---